 Metrics help leaders evaluate progress and make informed decisions, but if metrics become the sole focus, they can distance fundraisers from the mission and their purpose.
 Metrics can also lead to unhealthy competition between team members, creating a culture of fundraiser possessiveness and distrust that is ultimately detrimental to donor relationships with the organization long-term.

 It is important to remember that metrics are a means to an end, not the end itself.
 Metrics should help fundraisers understand their roles in helping the organization achieve its mission.
 Approach metrics creatively and apply them broadly to keep fundraisers engaged in the work and excited about hitting their next goal.

+- Re-evaluate your metrics.
 In the post-pandemic world, phone calls, virtual meetings, and other forms of communication beyond an in-person meeting should be considered.
-Set goals and metrics that look beyond monetary goals and look at identification goals.
-Prospect pools might look different today than they did two years ago as many organizations gained new donors or lost others.
-Monthly targets should shift to recognize these changes.
+Look beyond monetary goals and incorporate identification goals, as well.

-Set a “team goal” for your entire fundraising shop, with individual goals for frontline fundraisers.
+- Celebrate milestones achieved collectively and individually.
+Set a team goal for your entire fundraising shop, with individual goals for frontline fundraisers.
 Recognize how non-frontline staff contribute to the overall team goal and celebrate these team members just as enthusiastically.
 And while public acknowledgment may not appeal to all individuals, recognition in some form is critical to ensuring retention.

 Have career conversations early and often

 Don’t wait for your star employees to submit their two-week notices before having conversations about how they could be incentivized to stay.
 Regular dialogue about aspirations, professional development, and mentorship opportunities signals to employees that they don’t need to leave your organization to advance their careers.